-43. The Mission investigated eleven incidents in which Israeli forces launched direct attacks against civilians with lethal outcome (Chapter XI).
-The cases examined in this part of the report are, with one exception, all cases in which the facts indicate no justifiable military objective pursued by the attack.
-The first two incidents are attacks against houses in the Samouni neighbourhood south of Gaza City, including the shelling of a house in which Palestinian civilians had been forced to assemble by the Israeli forces.
+- 43. The Mission investigated 11 incidents in which the Israeli armed forces launched direct attacks against civilians with lethal outcome (chap.
+XI).
+The facts in all bar one of the attacks indicate no justifiable military objective.
+The first two are attacks on houses in the al-Samouni neighbourhood south of Gaza City, including the shelling of a house in which Palestinian civilians had been forced to assemble by the Israeli armed forces.
 The following group of seven incidents concern the shooting of civilians while they were trying to leave their homes to walk to a safer place, waving white flags and, in some of the cases, following an injunction from the Israeli forces to do so.
-The facts gathered by the Mission indicate that all the attacks occurred under circumstances in which the Israeli forces were in control of the area and had previously entered into contact with or at least observed the persons they subsequently attacked, SO that they must have been aware of their civilian status.
-In the majority of these incidents, the consequences of the Israeli attacks against civilians were aggravated by their subsequent refusal to allow the evacuation of the wounded or to permit access to ambulances.

-44. These incidents indicate that the instructions given to the Israeli forces moving into Gaza provided for a low threshold for the use of lethal fire against the civilian population.
-The Mission found strong corroboration of this trend emerging from its fact-finding in the testimonies of Israeli soldiers collected in two publications it reviewed.

-45. The Mission further examined an incident in which a mosque was targeted with a missile during the early evening prayer, resulting in the death of fifteen, and an attack with flechette munitions on a crowd of family and neighbours at a condolence tent, killing five.
-The Mission finds that both attacks constitute intentional attacks against the civilian population and civilian objects.

-46. From the facts ascertained in all the above cases, the Mission finds that the conduct of the Israeli armed forces constitute grave breaches of the Fourth Geneva Convention in respect of wilful killings and wilfully causing great suffering to protected persons and as such give rise to individual criminal responsibility.
-It also finds that the direct targeting and arbitrary killing of Palestinian civilians is a violation of the right to life.

-47. The last incident concerns the launch of a bomb on a house resulting in the killing of 22 family members.
+The facts gathered by the Mission indicate that all the attacks occurred under circumstances in which the Israeli armed forces were in control of the area and had previously entered into contact with or had at least observed the persons they subsequently attacked, so that they must have been aware of their civilian status.
+In the majority of these incidents, the consequences of the Israeli attacks against civilians were aggravated by their subsequent refusal to allow the evacuation of the wounded or to permit access to ambulances. - 44.
+These incidents indicate that the instructions given to the Israeli armed forces moving into Gaza provided for a low threshold for the use of lethal fire against the civilian population.
+The Mission found strong corroboration of this trend in the testimonies of Israeli soldiers collected in two publications it reviewed. - 45.
+The Mission further examined an incident in which a mosque was targeted with a missile during early evening prayers, resulting in the death of 15 people, and an attack with flechette munitions on a crowd of family and neighbours at a condolence tent, killing five.
+The Mission finds that both attacks constitute intentional attacks against the civilian population and civilian objects. - 46.
+From the facts ascertained in all the above cases, the Mission finds that the conduct of the Israeli armed forces constitutes grave breaches of the Fourth Geneva Convention in respect of wilful killings and wilfully causing great suffering to protected persons and, as such, give rise to individual criminal responsibility.
+It also finds that the direct targeting and arbitrary killing of Palestinian civilians is a violation of the right to life. - 47.
+The last incident concerns the bombing of a house resulting in the killing of 22 family members.
 Israel's position in this case is that there was an "operational error" and that the intended target was a neighbouring house storing weapons.
 On the basis of its investigation, the Mission expresses significant doubts about the Israeli authorities' account of the incident.
-The Mission concludes that, if indeed a mistake was made, there could not be said to be a case of wilful killing.
-State responsibility of Israel for an internationally wrongful act, however, would remain.
+The Mission concludes that, if a mistake was indeed made, there could not be said to be a case of wilful killing.
+State responsibility of Israel for an internationally wrongful act would, however, remain.